Form 10-K Definition

 Form 10-K has the following disadvantages: –

-- Public information also has a disadvantage and the threat of takeover from the public shareholder as the company disclose the public shareholding of every director also the compensation of the senior executive director is also disclosed
+- Public information also has a disadvantage, and the threat of takeover from the public shareholder as the company discloses the public shareholding of every director also the compensation of the senior executive director is also disclosed

-- The form 10-K needs to be filled on a quarterly basis and has their own compliance and cost to be filled and the form is usually unaudited, so it does not prove to be a good source of investment decision
+- The form 10-K needs to be filled quarterly and has their compliance and cost to be filled, and the form is usually unaudited, so it does not prove to be a good source of investment decision